chintanboghara/chintanboghara/README.md

 # Chintan Boghara's-Portfolio

-## Getting Started

-### Prerequisites

-Make sure you have `pnpm` installed globally.
-If not, you can install it using the following command:
+`pnpm` install it using the following command:

 ```bash
 npm install -g pnpm